ABEDAVIDscripts/Modern_Retail_Analytics_Platform_using_BigQuery_dbt_and_Power-BI/README.md

 This repository represents an end-to-end analytics engineering implementation for a retail business, covering the full lifecycle from raw data ingestion to business intelligence delivery. <br>

-The work demonstrates how raw transactional data can be transformed into reliable, analytics-ready datasets using modern data stack tools, and ultimately consumed through interactive dashboards for decision-making.
+The work demonstrates how raw transactional data can be transformed into reliable, analytics-ready datasets using modern data stack tools, and ultimately consumed through interactive dashboards for decision-making.   <br>

+The pipeline was designed to be efficient, scalable, and cost-optimized within BigQuery, leveraging dbt for modular, reusable transformations.

 <BR>
 <BR>